Extra-Creativity/OpenGLFramework/README.md

 ### cuda

-CUDA is only optional in our code, and it's disabled by defauly.
+CUDA is only optional in our code, and it's disabled by default.
 There are only some convenient wrappers in `GPUExtension.h/.cu`, and `Model.cpp` use them to load models.
 For slow memory transfer between CPU and GPU, enabling cuda performs even worse in our own platform.
 However, we still reserve that in case your GPU is dramatically fast.
 You can uncomment `chrono` code at the beginning of `main` to get a small benchmark.

 > You may also need adding contents in ~/.bashrc in Linux if GUI crashes sometimes :
 >